dixonaws/simple-alexa/README.md

 Create a new Alexa Skill; choose your preferred runtime and template here (the "Fact" template is simple) <br>
 <code>ask new --skill-name "my-new-skill"</code>

+> If you are using Cloud9 and see an error regarding an invalid security token, perform the following steps to disable temporary credentials:<br>
+a.
+Run <code>aws configure</code> and enter the ACCESS_KEY_ID and SECRET_ACCESS_KEY for an IAM user with permissions to create Lambda functions.<br>
+b.
+Modify the ~/.aws/credentials file and ensure that it <i>does not</i> contain a SECURITY_TOKEN section.<br>
+c.
+Enter the Cloud9 configuration section by clicking on the gear icon in the upper right corner of the IDE.
+Select AWS Settings > Credentials and turn off "AWS managed temporary credentials."

 Deploy your new skill<br>
 <code>cd my-new-skill</code><br>
 <code>ask deploy</code>